The Carbon Ratio

 This percentage can then be multiplied times the temperature differential between 72°F – 56°F in order to determine what temperature the Earth is, or soon will be.
-These two numbers are important because 72° is as hot as the Earth can get if all the carbon there is available is in the atmosphere, and 56° is the temperature of the Earth when the Carbon Ratio was perfect and agriculture first evolved.
-Since our civilization is adding carbon to the atmosphere every day, not subtracting it, and carbon is the only thing that warms the atmosphere, the Earth’s temperature can only increase from 56°F. In 2018 the earth’s temperature was already about 58°F.
+These two numbers are important because 72° is as hot as the Earth can get if all the carbon there is available is in the atmosphere, and 56° is important because it is the temperature of the Earth when the Carbon Ratio was perfect and agriculture first evolved.
+Since our civilization is adding carbon to the atmosphere every day, the Earth’s temperature can only increase from 56°F. In 2018 the earth’s temperature was already about 58°F.

 It is not possible for humans to continue to burn fossil fuels, and thus disrupt the Carbon Ratio, and expect our civilization, and even our species, to continue.

 How To Determine the Carbon Ratio and the Earth’s Temperature

 When the carbon from fossil fuels is in the atmosphere it warms the planet; when it is stored in the ground it does not.
 Therefore, the temperature of the Earth today depends on the ratio of carbon buried in the ground as fossil fuels, compared to the amount of carbon in the atmosphere as CO2.